Public vs. Private IP Addresses: What’s the Difference?

 • Understanding the distinction matters for security, network design, IPv4 conservation, and troubleshooting.

-If you have ever wondered why your router has one address and your laptop has a different one, or why every device in your house seems to share the same IP when visiting a website, the answer lies in this public-versus-private distinction and the translation layer that connects them.
-When network issues arise, understanding which address is involved is often the first step in a systematic troubleshooting approach.
+You may have wondered why your router has one address and your laptop has a different one.
+Or why every device in your house seems to share the same IP when visiting a website.
+The answer lies in this public-versus-private distinction.
+A third category also exists.
+RFC 6598 reserves a special range for ISP carrier-grade NAT that is neither traditional private nor truly public.
+Most beginner articles skip it.
+We cover it here.

 What Is a Public IP Address?